hashgraph/hedera-mirror-node/README.md

 Use `docker ps` to get the name of the database container, it should be something like `mirror-node-postgres`.

-Use the command `docker exec -it <container name> /bin/sh` to get a shell in the container.
+Use the command `docker exec -it docker_mirror-node-postgres_1 /bin/sh` to get a shell in the container.

 `su - postgres -c "PGDATA=$PGDATA /usr/local/bin/pg_ctl -w stop"`